 Benjamin Tindall, an accredited conservation architect, was appointed to prepare proposals and manage the conservation works.
 All repairs have been carried out to the highest possible standards and in accordance with conservation best practice.
 The preparation of the proposals has involved collaboration with the historic environment sector including Historic Environment Scotland, Stirling Council conservation planners, Stirling City Heritage Trust and Graciela Ainsworth, conservator.

 Laing Traditional Masonry Group Limited was appointed to carry out the conservation works including harling and lime washing the external walls, stone repairs and the repairs of the roof, rainwater goods, windows and doors.
 Specialists have been employed to repair the stained glass windows (Christian Shaw) and the external lanterns (LostArt Limited).
 Graciela Ainsworth, conservator has carried out the repairs to the statue of John Cowane and the stone panels inscribed with biblical quotations.

 The Patrons have now agreed to proceed with a second phase of internal improvements which are programmed to start on site in June 2019 and to be completed by summer 2021.
 On completion the whole building will be in an excellent state of repair.

-A café and exhibition in the hall will bring to life the stories of John Cowane and his importance to the Stirling area, the history of the Hospital and its role in the story of Scottish trade, charity and society.
-The Hospital will also be available for hosting local and national events and community hires, and will house an artists’ studio and a thriving café.
+An exhibition in the Guild Hall will bring to life the stories of John Cowane and his importance to the Stirling area, the history of the Hospital and its role in the story of Scottish trade, charity and society.
+The Hospital will also be available for hosting local and national events and community hires.

 The Trust is fortunate to have received grant support towards the project from Historic Environment Scotland, Stirling Council, the Wolfson Foundation, the Pilgrim Trust and Stirling City Heritage Trust.